The bulk one-arm exponent for the CLE$_{\kappa'}$ percolations: Non-simple BCLE loop from conformal welding

 As shown in~\cite{MSW21-nonsimple,AHSY23}, the forested line can also be viewed as a Poisson point process on generalized quantum disks. \begin{proposition}[Proposition 3.11 of~\cite{AHSY23}] Sample a forested line, and consider the collection of pairs $(u, \mathcal D_u^f)$ such that $\mathcal D_u^f$ is a generalized quantum surface attached to the line boundary arc (with its root defined to be the attachment point) and $u$ is the quantum length from the root of the forested line to the root of $\mathcal D_u^f$.
 Then the law of this collection is a Poisson point process with intensity measure $c_0\mathrm{Leb}_{\bbR_+} \times \GQD_{1}$ for some constant $c_0>0$. \end{proposition}

 In Definition~\ref{def:f.s.}, when foresting the boundary of a quantum surface $S$, we required that $S$ has at least one marked point on the boundary.
-To extend to the case where $S$ has no marked boundary points, we need to introduce the definition of forested circles. \begin{definition} We define a measure $\cM_2^{\mathrm{f.c.}}$ as follows.
+To extend to the case where $S$ has no marked boundary points, we need to introduce the definition of forested circles. \begin{definition} We define a measure {$\cM^{\mathrm{f.c.}}$} as follows.
 Let $c_0$ be the constant in Proposition~\ref{prop:typical}.
 Take $\ell\sim c_0\ell^{-1}\mathds{1}_{\ell>0}d\ell$.
 Consider the unit circle $\cC$, which we assign quantum length $\ell$.
-Then sample a Poisson point process $\{(u,\cD_u)\}$ from the measure $\mathrm{Leb}_{S_\ell}\times\GQD_1$, where $S_\ell$ is the circle with radius $(2\pi)^{-1}\ell$, and concatenate the $\cD_u$ to $\cC$ get a ring of forested quantum disks according to the quantum length induced by $u$.
-We call a sample from $\cM_2^{\mathrm{f.c.}}$ a \emph{forested circle}, where $\ell$ is its quantum length. \end{definition}
+Then sample a Poisson point process $\{(u,\cD_u)\}$ from the measure $\mathrm{Leb}_{S_\ell}\times\GQD_1$, where $S_\ell$ is the circle with radius $(2\pi)^{-1}\ell$, and concatenate the $\cD_u$ to $\cC$ {to} get a ring of forested quantum disks according to the quantum length induced by $u$.
+We call a sample from {$\cM^{\mathrm{f.c.}}$} a \emph{forested circle}, where $\ell$ is its quantum length. \end{definition}

-The following result is the analog of Corollary~\ref{cor:QApinched}. \begin{lemma} The following two procedures agree: \begin{enumerate}[(i)] \item Sample a forested circle, and weight its law by its generalized quantum length.
+{Note that we do not have the index 2 in the notation $\cM^{\mathrm{f.c.}}$ since there are no marked points on the forested circle as in Definition~\ref{def:forested-circle}.} {Following Proposition~\ref{prop:typical} and Definition~\ref{def:forested-circle}, for $\ell>0$, the function $\ell'\mapsto |\ell \cM^{\mathrm{f.c.}}(\ell;\ell')|$ agrees with the density function of $Y_\ell$, where $(Y_t)_{t>0}$ is the process in Definition~\ref{def:forested-line}.} The following result is the analog of Corollary~\ref{cor:QApinched}. \begin{lemma} The following two procedures agree: \begin{enumerate}[(i)] \item Sample a forested circle, and weight its law by its generalized quantum length.
 Then mark a point on the forested boundary according to the generalized quantum length measure. \item Sample $(\cD^f,\cL^f)$ from $ \Mfd_2(\gamma^2-2)\times\cM_2^{\mathrm{f.l.}}$.
-Then glue the two endpoints of $\cL^f$ together with one endpoint of $\cD^f$. \end{enumerate} \end{lemma} \begin{proof} The proof is identical to that of Lemma~\ref{lem:QApinchedd} and Corollary~\ref{cor:QApinched} following the same argument where one replace the measure $\Md_2(\gamma^2-W)$ with $\GQD_1$. \end{proof}
+Then glue the two endpoints of $\cL^f$ together with one endpoint of $\cD^f$. \end{enumerate} \end{lemma} \begin{proof} The proof is identical to that of Lemma~\ref{lem:QApinchedd} and Corollary~\ref{cor:QApinched} following the same argument where one {replaces} the measure $\Md_2(\gamma^2-W)$ with $\GQD_1$. \end{proof}

 Recall that by \eqref{eq:disint}, one can disintegrate the quantum disk measure over quantum length.
 One can similarly define a disintegration of the measure $\mathcal M_2^\mathrm{f.l.}$ by disintegrating over the values of $Y_t$: